Understanding Commercial Real Estate Leases

 With triple net leases, tenants perform all repairs and maintenance, cover all insurance premiums and submit their own building taxes to the authorities.
 This comes with a considerably reduced rent, compared to other lease types and can secure some savings by grouping all expenses associated with the location.

-On the other hand, tenants must be very careful in assessing and predicting the maintenance costs of the building before signing the lease.
-Some buildings can prove too much of a burden to maintain in addition to the agreed rent.
 If the contract is structured as a bondable triple net lease, which landlords prefer, the tenant will not be able to break free before the termination date and will have to face these increased expenses without any rent deduction or other financial aid.

 Triple net leases are considered good conservative investments for landlords who need do nothing but enjoy their passive income stream.
 The rent earned from a triple net lease is lower, however, it’s compensated by the lack of other running costs, reliable cash flow and the security of leasing to well established businesses.

-Absolute Triple Net Leases are even more advantageous for the Landlord.
+Absolute Triple Net Leases (Absolute NNN) are even more advantageous for the Landlord.
 With Absolute NNN, the Tenant is responsible for the roof, structure, foundation, and parking lot.
 Consequently, providing zero responsibilities for the Landlord.

 Modified Gross Lease